Among Us: Reception

 Among Us was well received by critics.
 On the aggregator website Metacritic, the PC port received a 85 of 100 score based on 9 critic reviews, while the Nintendo Switch version received a 79 of 100 score based on 9 critic reviews, both them indicating "generally favorable reviews".
 It was also considered one of the "Best PC Games for 2018", being ranked 17th, and as the "#38 Best Discussed PC Game of 2018".
 Since December 2020, IGN considered it one of 2020's best reviewed games so far.

-Elliott Osange of Bonus Stage considered that the game is "silly fun", but felt that is more fun "to be an Impostor".
+Elliott Osange of Bonus Stage considered that the game is "silly fun", but felt that it is more fun "to be an Impostor".
 Craig Pearson of Rock, Paper, Shotgun had the same opinion, found playing as an Impostor "a lot more fun" than playing as a Crewmate, which he called "exhausting".
 In reference to the game's popularity among streamers, Evelyn Lau of The National said: "Watching the reactions of people trying to guess who the imposter is (and sometimes getting it very wrong) or lying terribly about not being the imposter is all quite entertaining."
 Alice O'Conner of Rock, Paper, Shotgun described the game as "Mafia or Werewolf but with minigames".
 Andrew Penney of TheGamer said the game was "worth it for the price" and that "who you play with dictates how fun the game is."
 L'avis de Tiraxa of Jeuxvideo.com praised the game's Freeplay mode, which offers newer players "to browse the map alone to accommodate the places", as they would need to play several games in order to "perfect their strategies".